 13 8 / 2013

-Anonymous asked: Hi, I have an anonymous question I'd like to ask.
+Anonymous said: Hi, I have an anonymous question I'd like to ask.
 I'm a freshman and will be at Reed in about 20 days.
 In our meeting with our adviser, I know we discuss courses and stuff.
 What else do we talk about?
 I would like to study domestically and apply for a Visiting Student Permit at Harvard.
 Would this be possible to have arranged?
 Thanks.

 Honestly, what you talk about really depends on your adviser, your major, and the questions you have.
 Some might check in with you about how Orientation is going and how you’re adjusting, some might be more detached and just go through what you need to know about signing up for classes.
 If you have any about major planning, requirements, class set-up, etc., that meeting is a really good place to get them off your chest.

 You can certainly talk about domestic study abroad plans with your adviser, and it definitely doesn’t hurt to start early.
 Right now Reed doesn’t offer a domestic program with Harvard (we do offer a domestic study with Howard University), but that doesn’t bar you from putting together a program.